Visiting Korea in March | Weather, Best Spring Festivals + What to Pack [2024]

 To rent a car as a traveller to Korea, you MUST have: a book type international driver’s permit (obtained in your home country), your passport, and your driver’s license from home.
 Check prices here.

-Korea Weather in March | Gangneung (Gangwon-do)
+Gangwon-do Weather in March

 The Korea weather in March on the East Coast beaches is still quite cold, with average temperatures ranging from 1°C | 35°F to 8°C | 46°F.